daenvil/MCDatapacks/pages/recyclecraft/better_stonecutter.md

 - Copper can be deoxidized and dewaxed with the stonecutter.
 Copper blocks can be cut into 5 stairs instead of 4, which makes more sense.

+### Differences in vanilla-balanced version with respect to the "OP" version:

+- Things that cannot be obtained from cutting:
+  - Amethyst shards, sand, red sand, quartz, and prismarine shards
+  - Copper doors/trapdoors
+  - Chains

+- Things that are more expensive:
+  - Lightning rods
+  - Iron trapdoors and bars
+  - Pressure plates and buttons
+  - Nether brick fences

 ## Considerations

-- As noted above, this datapack might make it easier to obtain certain types of blocks, but you have the option to remove those recipes manually.
+- This datapack might make it easier to obtain certain types of blocks, but you have the option to remove those recipes manually.
 - The recipes were designed taking into account [Vanilla Tweak's _Back to Blocks_ datapack](https://vanillatweaks.net/picker/crafting-tweaks/){:target="_blank"}, I recommend using that datapack along with this one to make the most efficient use of blocks.
 - The [_Cuttable Wood_](cuttable_wood.html) datapack extends this same philosophy to wooden blocks.
 I recommend using them together.